 BACKGROUND: In mid-2018 staff presented to Council information on the recently adopted State Question 788, Medical Marijuana.
 The presentation by staff addressed Oklahoma state regulations as well as local and nation-wide municipal approaches to licensing and zoning of medical marijuana uses/businesses.
 For staff to properly implement the recent state regulations, amendments to the Zoning Ordinance were necessary.
-In December of 2018, City Council adopted Ordinance No. O-1819-17, adding medical marijuana uses to various zoning districts.
+In December of 2018, City Council adopted Ordinance O-1819-17, adding medical marijuana uses to various zoning districts.
 Following the December 2018 amendments, additional state legislation was passed in the spring of 2019, thus requiring updates to the City Code.
-Ordinance No. O-1920-4 amended the Zoning Ordinance in August of 2019, placing new medical marijuana uses into various zoning districts.
+Ordinance O-1920-4 amended the Zoning Ordinance in August of 2019, placing new medical marijuana uses into various zoning districts.
+Since the last updates in this regard, additional items have come to the attention of City Staff and City Council and additional proposed amendments are set forth in O-1920-45 further implementing the intent of City Council in this regard.